snoke/interface-associations/README.md

 # Interface Associations
 Bundle for Symfony7 with Doctrine ORM

-The Interface Associations Bundle provides a way to replace ORM relations with interfaces and map them to concrete classes only at runtime.
+The Interface Associations Bundle provides a way to replace ORM relations with interfaces and map them to concrete classes at runtime.
 This enables the development of abstract components.
 # installation
 run ```composer req snoke/interface-associations```